FamilySearch/GEDCOM/specification/gedcom-6-appendix-calendars.md

 Each calendar must list its permitted epochs and their meaning.

 All month tags must either be standard tags defined for the month name in some standard calendar or be extension tags.
-Only upper case characters are allowed in month tags.

 Each month defined in this section has a URI constructed by concatenating `g7:month-` to the standard tag;